AnotherDaniel/up-trustable-release/trustable/assertions-eclipse/EA-LICENSE_COMPLIANCE_CONTEXT.md

 ---

+Releases in Eclipse projects must strictly adhere to the [Eclipse Foundation IP Policy](https://www.eclipse.org/org/documents/Eclipse_IP_Policy.pdf) to ensure legal compliance and maintain project quality.
+Any build distributed outside of the project's committers constitutes a Release and must follow the formal approval process.

+Key Requirements:

+* __IP Policy Compliance__: Before any Release, the Project Lead must confirm that all IP due diligence and approvals are complete in accordance with the Eclipse IP Policy.
-Projects may issue Releases, which are any distributions made outside the Project’s Committers.
-All Releases must comply with the Eclipse IP Policy, be approved according to Eclipse Foundation requirements, and provide a clear link between the released artifacts and their source code.
-Projects may issue Releases for up to one year following a successful Progress or Release Review, with additional reviews required at the discretion of the Project Leadership Chain.
+* __Source Linkage__: Every Release artifact must be traceable to its corresponding source code.
+* __Release Validity__: Projects can make official Releases for one year following a successful Progress or Release Review; additional reviews may be required by the project leadership.

-Certain exceptions apply:
+Exceptions:

-* Nightly and Integration Builds: Shared only with developers and early adopters, without public promotion.
+* Nightly & Integration Builds: Allowed only for developers and early adopters; no public links should encourage general use.
-* Milestone and Release Candidate Builds: Publicly shareable for testing, but clearly labeled and accompanied by disclaimers indicating they are not official Releases.
+* Milestone & Release Candidate Builds: May be shared publicly with clear labeling and caveats (e.g. alpha, beta, RC).
-* Service Releases without new features: May be issued without an additional review.
+* Service Releases: Maintenance updates without new features do not require a new review.

-All Releases from Projects in the Incubation Phase must be clearly marked as such (see Incubation Branding).
-Proper Releases, reviews, and labeling are mandatory to ensure software quality.

 ---